CRBS/cdeep3m/README.md

 [Click here for detailed instructions][deep3mviaaws]

-## Installation requirements for local install
+## For advanced users/developers, installation requirements for local install

+**NOTE:** Getting the following software and configuration setup is not trivial.
+To try out CDeep3M it is suggested one try CDeep3M in the cloud, desribed above, which eliminates all the following steps.

 * Nvidia K40 GPU or better (needs 12gb+ ram)